yyn835314557/OC-Learning/README.md

 # the procedure of learing Objective-C

-*Just learn it by myself and hope to master it within a month*

-**There must be many errors and scarcities**
+*There must be many errors and scarcities and I would appreciate your corrections*
 ***

 #### References: [the Programming with Objective-C language](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/ProgrammingWithObjectiveC.pdf)